Business & Technology

 Now there are even more benefits to the training offered by the Network Security Expert (NSE) Training Institute.
 We are pleased to announce that Fortinet is now part of the (ISC)² CPE Submitter Program, a Continuing Professional Education credit program governed by the (ISC)2.

 Courses in Fortinet’s eight-level Certification Program, as well as additional training courses, will now count toward credits for individuals looking to maintain their Certified Information Systems Security Professional (CISSP) accreditation.
-This collaboration will further propel security professionals seeking continued learning opportunities to keep their skills relevant and up-to-date in the face of a rapidly evolving cybersecurity landscape.
+This collaboration will help infosecurity professionals seeking further professional development keep their skills relevant and up-to-date in the face of a rapidly evolving cybersecurity landscape.

-Fortinet has an agreement with (ISC)2 to offer CPE credits for its NSE training courses, Fast Tracks—which are available to customers and partners, webinars and other online or in-person educational sessions for the next three years.
+Fortinet has an agreement with (ISC)2 to offer CPE credits for its NSE training courses, Fast Tracks - which are available to customers and partners, webinars, and other online or in-person educational sessions for a three-year period.
 (ISC)2 will consider submissions based on one hour of Fortinet’s training and education initiatives equaling 1 CPE credit, with a maximum of 8 per day.

 The NSE Training Institute’s inclusion in the (ISC)² CPE Submitter Program provides additional benefits to individuals wanting or needing to advance their cybersecurity skills.
-They will be able to contribute to their CISSP status or, for some, start the process of gaining two certifications at once, from both the NSE Training Institute eight-level certification program and CISSP.
-Below is more information about what this credit entails.
+They will be able to contribute to their CISSP certification or, for some, start the process of gaining two certifications at once, from both the NSE Training Institute eight-level certification program and CISSP.

 In order to obtain (ISC)2 credit for Fortinet learning, each participant who has completed hours of qualifying training is required to log in to their (ISC)2 portal.
 From the portal, each participant can submit the training name, date of completion, length of training to claim their credits.